2024 Varzaqan helicopter crash: Aftermath

 Raisi was the second president of Iran to have died in office, following Mohammad-Ali Rajai, who was killed in a bombing in 1981.
-The presidential line of succession begins with Mohammad Mokhber, the first vice president.
+The presidential line of succession began with Mohammad Mokhber, the first vice president.
 On 20 May, the cabinet said that the government would continue to operate "without the slightest disruption".
 That same day, Mokhber was formally designated as acting president by Supreme Leader Ali Khamenei, while Ali Bagheri was appointed as acting foreign minister.
 If power is transferred to the vice president in this way, Iranian law states that a new presidential election must be called within six months.
 Authorities subsequently set the election date for 28 June.

 While the search was still underway, Khamenei asked the nation for its prayers and said: "The nation doesn't need to be worried or anxious as the administration of the country will not be disrupted at all."
 The government cancelled a cabinet meeting and instead convened an emergency meeting, during which Raisi's chair was left empty and draped with a black sash.
 Senior officials of the Supreme National Security Council travelled to Tabriz.